denten-books/plain-text/4-screen.md

 The iconography of the digital works in the other direction too, by approaching and challenging the perceived continuity of the analog world.
-Liquid-metal *Photoshop* font effects are thus supplanted by hyperrealistic renderings of fire, smoke, and water: fluid elements that are by their very nature difficult to render digitally, especially in movement.
+Liquid-metal *Photoshop* font effects are thus supplanted by hyperrealistic renderings of fire, smoke, and water: fluid elements that are difficult to render digitally, especially in movement.
 Digital alchemy approaches the boundaries of technological possibility, but absent the constraints of realism it pushes past reality, past nature, and past mere fidelity to the natural world.
 A real-world explosion caught on film looks cheap in comparison to its cinematic "special-effects" simulacrum.
 A blazing corporate logo rendered digitally would lose much of its appeal were it produced by literally lighting a logograph on fire.
 The burning digital logograph does not just say "We are hot!" or "We are on fire!" (that would be too naive)---it says that our fire is better than fire, more vivid and more lifelike.
 The digital fire is the ideal, Platonic image of fire: an image that all fires should emulate.

 I am eliciting these digital commonplaces to get at the conflicting popular intuitions about "the digital" as something at once discrete, angular, and